michel-gi/dobbelen/README.md

     To build a specific script, you can run one of the following commands:

     ```bash
-    # For a GUI application like dobbelsteen_simulatie
+    # Example for the main GUI application
     pyinstaller --onefile --windowed --hidden-import PIL._tkinter_finder dobbelsteen_simulatie.py

-    # For a console application like tekstdb_bewerk
-    pyinstaller --onefile --console tekstdb_bewerk.py
     ```

     The resulting executable will be located in the `dist/` directory.